Futurama season 10

-The tenth production season of Futurama consisted of ten episodes.
+The tenth production season of Futurama consists of ten episodes.
 It premiered with all ten episodes on Hulu in the United States on September 15, 2025.
 This season also aired back to back episodes weekly on FXX starting September 15, differing to the release strategy of the previous two Hulu seasons.

 This season has alternatively been titled the tenth season (production) and the thirteenth season (broadcast).
 This list follows the previous season box sets, which feature the episodes in the original, intended production season order, ignoring the order of broadcast.